In this article, we’ll show you how to trigger a WordPress popup on click using OptinMonster’s MonsterLink™ feature.

 Add a Linked Image

-Here’s one example of how that looks on a website.
-Clicking that image launches the campaign.
+Here’s one example of how this will look on a website.
+Clicking that image opens the campaign.

 How to Attract Even More Subscribers

-While an onclick popup will get you subscribers, you’ll get even more if you sweeten the deal.
+A WordPress popup on click will get you subscribers, but you’ll get even more if you sweeten the deal.
 And the best way to do that is with a lead magnet.

-A lead magnet is a kind of ethical bribe, where you give away something useful for free in exchange for an email address.
+A lead magnet is something useful that you’re giving away for free in exchange for an email address.
 If you’ve ever subscribed to download a cheat sheet, worksheet, or guide, then you’ve had a lead magnet.
 Here are some lead magnet ideas to inspire you.

 OptinMonster makes it easy for you to deliver a lead magnet.
-In addition to adding a link to the thank you page, and sending it by email, you can use one of our success themes to deliver the lead magnet instantly.
+In addition to adding a link to the thank you page and sending it by email, you can use the success view to deliver the lead magnet instantly.

-Now you know how to trigger a WordPress popup form with a click.
+Now you know how to trigger a WordPress popup on click.
 Next, see how to attract more subscribers with a gated content marketing strategy.
 You can also find out what visitors really want with a WordPress survey popup.